TreeScaper/CloudforestDocker/guides/usage_notes.md

     -v /home/user/galaxy_storage/:/export/

 Docker applications are *containers* running within your host computer operating system.
-If you are using an iMac, the host OS is macOS and the container's OS is linux (CloudForest is always run within Ubuntu).
+If you are using a Mac, the host OS is macOS and the container's OS is linux (CloudForest is always run within Ubuntu).

-Running CloudForest with the -v option opens a tunnel from the host OS (macOS) to the container OS.
+Running CloudForest with the -v option opens a tunnel from the host OS (macOS in the example) to the container OS.
 In the above example the host path */home/user/galaxy_storage/* is directly connected to the container's folder */export*.

 When CloudForest is run with the -v option, the database and data files are stored on your local host environment within the path */home/user/galaxy_storage*.